kalekdev/uni/semester-1/lineare-algebra/notes.typ

 $
   bold(A = P^(-1) B P)
 $

+Transformations in this form are ubiquitous, for example a transformation which is awkward to calculate in the canonical basis can be written using a change of basis matrix $bold(P)$, the easier to compute equivalent transformation $bold(B)$ in the new basis, followed by a return to the original basis $bold(P^(-1))$.

 Intuitively the matrices $bold(A)$ and $bold(B)$ represent the same transformation in different bases, hence the name *similar*.

-Furthermore, similar matrices have *the same eigenvalues* which all have *the same algebraic multiplicity*.
+As a result of this, similar matrices have *the same eigenvalues* which all have *the same algebraic multiplicity*.

-Transformations in this form are ubiquitous, for example a transformation which is awkward to calculate in the canonical basis can be written using a change of basis matrix $bold(P)$, the easier to compute equivalent transformation $bold(B)$ in the new basis, followed by a return to the original basis $bold(P^(-1))$.

 === Diagonalization
 A matrix which is similar to a diagonal matrix $bold(D)$ can be called *diagonalizable*: